hmarchen/S.A.T.S/README.md

 - **Sheizah**: Design and prototype the admin web page for enhanced administrative management.

 ### Upcoming Plans
-- **Comprehensive Input Validation**: Ensure input validation is implemented across all pages:
+- **Input Validation**: Ensure input validation is implemented across all pages:
     - **Hlib**: Responsible for implementing input validation on the Reasons page.

 - **Calendar Testing**: